-I am a social anthropologist specialising in forced displacement, migration studies, environmental knowledge, and conservation and development.
+I am a social anthropologist specialising in forced displacement, migration studies, intangible cultural heritage, human/environment relations, and conservation and development.
 I am currently working on three projects:

-- I am Senior Researcher on Professor Edward Simpson’s ERC Consolidator Grant, "Roads and the politics of thought: Ethnographic approaches to infrastructure development in South Asia" (2015-20), working with Dr Luke Heslop on connective infrastructure – roads, bridges, inter-island link roads, causeways, and harbours – in Maldives.
-For more information, please visit the Roads project website.
+- Senior Researcher on Professor Edward Simpson’s ERC Consolidator Grant, "Roads and the politics of thought: Ethnographic approaches to infrastructure development in South Asia" (2015-20), working with Dr Luke Heslop on the development of connective infrastructure – roads, bridges, inter-island link roads, causeways, and harbours – in Maldives.
+For more information, see the Roads project website.

-- I was Principal Investigator on an ESRC-AHRC GCRF Forced Displacement grant, "Arts for Advocacy: Creative Engagement with Forced Displacement in Morocco" (2016-18), working with Dr Mariangela Palladino and Dr Sébastien Bachelet.
-For more information, please visit the Arts for Advocacy project website.
+- Principal Investigator on an ESRC-AHRC GCRF Forced Displacement grant, "Arts for Advocacy: Creative Engagement with Forced Displacement in Morocco" (2016-18), working with Dr Mariangela Palladino and Dr Sébastien Bachelet.
+For more information, see the Arts for Advocacy project website.

-- I was Principal Investigator on an AHRC Impact and Engagement project, "CHAGOS: Cultural Heritage Across Generations" (2017-18), working with Dr Rebecca Rotter, Professor Vinesh Hookoomsing, Saradha Soobrayen, Chagossian groups, and Crawley Museum.
-For more information, please visit Chagos.Online.
+- Principal Investigator on an AHRC Impact and Engagement project, "CHAGOS: Cultural Heritage Across Generations" (2017-18) and associated ESRC Impact Accelerator Award (2018-19), working with Dr Rebecca Rotter, Professor Vinesh Hookoomsing, Saradha Soobrayen, Chagossian groups, and Crawley Museum.
+For more information, see Chagos.Online.
 This project builds upon my ESRC doctoral research on the politics of victimhood among forcibly displaced Chagos islanders in Mauritius and Seychelles, my Leverhulme postdoctoral research on the onward migration of Chagossians to the UK, and my ESRC Research Fellowship exploring debates about environmental knowledge in the context of the controversial Chagos Marine Protected Area and the UK government’s policy review on resettlement of the Chagos Archipelago.

 - 2011 (with J. Murison).
 Return and onward migration.
 Population, Space and Place 17, 2